 Tip: Do not let “ECE certification” sound bigger than it is.
 Level 1 is the entry step, the orientation course is free, and it can lead to real extra government-funded pay on up to 181 eligible hours each month.

 You do not need every box checked before you reach out.
-If you are serious, you can apply now while SMADA completes final licensing steps expected to finish by the end of April.
+If you are serious, you can apply now while SMADA completes the licensing process.

 Getting Started Guide